c2qd/filter/README.md

 # filter
 All filters are tested with uBlock Origin in LibreWolf.
+Primarily targeting Japanese-speaking users.
 ## YouTube's uBO filter to block annoying users' comments
 Subscribe:Add the following URL to the import field in uBlock Origin.
 ```